 The energy efficiency of a solar cell is the rate at which it transfers sunlight into electricity.

-The standard solar panels found on rooftops today have an efficiency of up to 22%, but Professor Wang said the quantum dot material provided similar results with lower efficiencies.
+Standard solar panels found on rooftops today have an efficiency of up to 22%, but Professor Wang said the quantum dot material provided similar results with lower efficiencies.

-"Since the quantum dot material makes better use of high-energy solar energy, it can actually generate twice the efficiency of a traditional silicon solar cell", he has declared.
+"Since the quantum dot material makes better use of high-energy solar energy, it can actually generate twice the efficiency of a traditional silicon solar cell.", he has declared.
 "And because it can be easily printed, it will be much cheaper and flexible enough to be used for purposes impossible with a classic flat solar panel."

 The team is working with some companies to derive a commercially viable model, and estimates that it will do so between three and five years.